 Using tools (free/paid) can save you valuable time.

-– You can check locations in Google by searching manually in the Incognito window for every customer you promote organically, and you can work with automatic placement software.
+- You can check Google locations by searching manually in the Incognito window for every customer you promote organically, and you can work with automatic placement software.

-– Do you run campaigns that help customers on Facebook?
-You can log in with each customer’s email and password separately, or simply work with Business Manager and get permissions to manage each customer’s ads in one place.
+- Do you run campaigns that help customers on Facebook?
+You can log in with each customer’s email and password separately or work with the Business Manager and get permission to manage each customer’s ads in one place.

-I’ve mentioned three pretty trivial examples, but you can implement this on a lot of other actions and tasks you do on a daily basis and tools have been developed already that can shorten processes.
+I’ve mentioned three pretty trivial examples, but you can implement this on many other daily actions and tasks, and tools have been developed already to shorten processes.

-The more automatic the processes, there will be fewer questions and less unclear matters.
-For example, what happens the moment you close a deal with a new customer?
-Build a process that will be written and clear to everyone who is interested in it: The salesperson updates the CRM, sends an email with transaction details to the manager and an email with the relevant details to the client’s portfolio manager in your company.
-The customer portfolio manager will open a new project in the software that he works with, and the account manager will contact the customer regarding the payment and issue an invoice, et cetera.
+The more automatic the processes, there will be fewer questions and fewer dark matters.
+For example, what happens when you close a deal with a new customer?
+Build a process that will be clear to everyone interested in it.
+Moreover, the salesperson updates the CRM.
+So, sends an email with transaction details to the manager.
+The relevant information to the client’s portfolio manager in your company.
+So, the customer portfolio manager will open a new project in the software he works with.
+The account manager will contact the customer regarding the payment and issue an invoice, et cetera.

-In addition, in today’s age, there are quite a few systems that can streamline processes and create automated interfaces.
+In addition, quite a few systems can streamline processes in today’s age and create automated interfaces.

 9. Get Rid Of Customers And People Who Are Bothersome And Not Worth Your Time

-Do you have customers who call you every day and the situation isn’t improving?
+Do you have customers who call you daily, and the situation isn’t improving?
 Sometimes giving up a customer can only benefit you.
-This point is important and relevant not only to customers but also if you have providers who talk more than they work or love to waste your time each time on a new project or making a payment.
+This point is essential and relevant to customers and providers who talk more than they work or love to waste your time on a new project or make a payment.
 That is also a sign that it’s time to find another provider.

 10. Only Those Who Have To Be In A Meeting Should Be In A Meeting

 Do you work in a physical office?
-It seems that a good part of your day is “wasted” on the road.
-Whether it’s by train, bus or car, do not treat this time as dead time.
-Listen to a podcast and enrich your knowledge, or take care of the things you can deal with on the phone (if you are driving, don’t text or anything like that 🙂 ) Too tired?
-Listening to music is also great.
+A good part of your day seems “wasted” on the road.
+Whether by train, bus or car, do not treat this time as dead time.
+Listen to a podcast, and enrich your knowledge.
+Finally, take care of the things you can deal with on the phone.
+If you are driving, don’t text or anything like that.